 Chimeric Antigen Receptor T Cell Therapy (CAR T Therapy)

 CAR T therapies are a form of personalized cellular therapies that aim to transform your T cells into an elite force better able to fight cancer.
 A growing number of clinical trials are in place to test this groundbreaking approach.

 - Remove some of a patient’s white blood cells.

 - Send the blood cells to a special Penn facility for re-engineering.
 The goal is to improve their ability to target cancer in a more specific and aggressive way.

 - Return the blood cells to the patient’s body to go to work.

-In 2010, Penn's CAR T research made headlines.
+In 2011, Penn's CAR T cell therapy research first made headlines.
 Study results showed success in treating an aggressive form of leukemia.

 Since then, CAR T research has grown considerably.
 Studies focus on both blood and solid tumor cancers.
 This research is a high priority for the coming years.
 In 2016, Penn opened the Novartis-Penn Center for Advanced Cellular Therapeutics to support its growth.